fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

 Once you have purchased your NFT, you can start staking FLT Tokens by going to the [Fluence Staking App](https://stake.fluence.network/), where you'll see a list of all available Capacity Commitments.

-You can read more about the Staker Application and Capacity Commitments in the official [Staker Application User Guide](../staking_app_guide/staking_app_guide.md).
+If you are unfamiliar with the Fluence Network and the role of stakers, we recommend first reading the official [Key Concepts for Stakers](../key_concepts_staker.md).

 :::note